CordeliaProject/PADRISDataTools/README.md

 PADRISDataTools should be as easy to use as possible.
 The arguments you should take into account are:

 ```
-    inpath (str): Path to the input file.
+    inpath (str): Path to the input file
-    outpath (str): Path to the output file.
+    outpath (str): Path to the output file
-    entity (str): Type of entity ('Assegurats', 'Episodis', 'Diagnostics', 'Procediments', 'Mortalitat', 'Laboratori').
+    entity (str): Type of entity.
+Options: 'Assegurats', 'Episodis', 'Diagnostics', 'Procediments', 'Mortalitat', 'Laboratori'
-    episodis (str) - OPT: Path to episodis file whn option is Diagnostics or Procediments.
+    episodis (str): [Optional] Required only for 'Diagnostics' or 'Procediments'.
+                       Path to the raw 'Episodis' file.
-    lab_option (str) - OPT: Used only if entity == 'Laboratori'.
-If set to 'filter', applies filtering before processing.
+    lab_option (str): [Optional] Used only when entity is 'Laboratori'.
+                       If set to 'filter', enables lab test filtering and unit conversion.
-    lab_conversion (str) - OPT: Used only if entity == 'Laboratori'.
-If set to 'filter' add path to conversion file.
+    lab_conversion (str): [Optional] Required if lab_option is 'filter'.
+                       Path to the conversion file.
 ```

 The general usage will be: